Abraham, Martin and John: Dion recording

 The original version, recorded by Dion, featured a gentle folk rock production from Phil Gernhard and arrangement from John Abbott.
-The song features a flugelhorn, an electric organ, bass, drums, and harp.
+The song features a flugelhorn, an electric organ, bass, drums and harp.

 Dion was a recovering heroin addict living in South Florida when Holler and Gernhard brought him the song, and had turned his career toward acoustic folk singing.
 Holler had written the song in St. Petersburg, Florida, shortly after hearing about Robert Kennedy's death.
 Dion performed the song on The Smothers Brothers Comedy Hour in October 1968.
-Although it was quite unlike the rock sound that Dion had become famous for in the early 1960s, and even more unlike Holler and Gernhard's previous collaboration in the 1966 novelty smash "Snoopy Vs. The Red Baron", "Abraham, Martin and John" nonetheless was a major American hit single in late 1968.
-It reached number 2 in Cash Box, number 4 on the Hot 100, and number 1 on Chicago station WLS and was awarded an RIAA gold record for selling a million copies.
+Although it was quite unlike the rock sound that Dion had become famous for in the early 1960s, and even more unlike Holler and Gernhard's previous collaboration in the 1966 novelty song "Snoopy vs. the Red Baron", "Abraham, Martin and John" nonetheless was a major American hit single in late 1968.
+It reached number 2 on the Cash Box Top 100 Pop Singles chart, number 4 on the Billboard Hot 100, and number 1 on Chicago station WLS.
+It was also awarded a RIAA gold record for selling a million copies.
 In Canada, it topped the charts, reaching number 1 in the RPM 100 on November 25, 1968.
-In 2001, this recording would be ranked number 248 on the RIAA's Songs of the Century list.
+In 2001, this recording would be ranked number 248 on the RIAA's "Songs of the Century" list.
 The record was also popular with adult listeners, reaching number 8 on the Billboard Easy Listening survey.
 The personnel on the original recording included Vinnie Bell and Ralph Casale on guitar, Nick DeCaro on organ, David Robinson on drums, Gloria Agostini on harp, and George Marge on oboe and English horn.

+Dion would re-record the song a few times throughout his career, with the latest recording being released on his 2025 album The Rock 'N' Roll Philosopher.